 On 9 April 2016, Uganda notified WHO of yellow fever cases in the south-western district of Masaka.
-As of 11 May, 51 suspected cases of yellow fever have been reported in seven districts and seven cases have been laboratory confirmed (five in Masaka, one in Rukungiri and one in Kalangala).
+As of 19 May, 60 suspected cases of yellow fever have been reported in seven districts.
+Of those, seven cases have been laboratory confirmed (five in Masaka, one in Rukungiri and one in Kalangala).